adamwan-nexplore/guidebook-nxp-hk/what-we-share/rest-api.md

 - mGET?
 - mPUT?

-### If supporting multiple resources in a single call, think about:
+### If supporting multiple resources in a single call, think about -

 - How to manage transaction when more than one resources?
 - How to manage failures? rollback / atomic / best effort